truecharts/website/docs/manual/FAQ.md

 ## My Chart application has had an upstream update, but the chart is not updated yet?

 It takes a few days for our automation tools to pick up updates, please sit tight.
-Please only report missed updates when 7 days have passed after the new _container(!)_ has become available.
+Please only report missed updates via a [GitHub issue](https://github.com/truecharts/containers/issues/new/choose) when 7 days have passed after the new upstream_container(!)_ has become available.

 ## Isn't there more documentation for a chart?

-If it's not on our website or the discord, we (sadly) do not have documentation available.
+If it's not on our website or the Discord, we (sadly) do not have documentation available.
 There might be other sources for documentation however!
 If you'd like to create a guide for the website, please submit a PR as demonstrated in the [Contribution Example](https://truecharts.org/manual/development/contibuting-example/).